dartmouth-cs98/artificien_tutorials/README.md

 ## Code Details

 This repo contains a single jupyter notebook with a simple linear regression model prewritten.
 Once the tutorial is complete, the linear regression model is sent to our backend services and made available for download and training by client devices.
-To simply view the tutorial walkthrough, simply open the jupyter notebook [on github](./tutorials/health-tutorial.ipynb).
-To run the tutorial, navigate to [JupyterhHub](jupyter.artificien.com), log in with your Artificien account, and run the cells in order.
+To simply view the tutorial walkthrough, open the jupyter notebook [on github](./tutorials/health-tutorial.ipynb).
+To actually run the tutorial, navigate to [JupyterhHub](https://jupyter.artificien.com), log in with your Artificien account, and run the cells in order.

 ## Execution

-In order to execute the model, simply run all cells in order.
-You will recieve a json response with a "success" message if the model has been stored properly on our node.
+In order to complete the tutorial, simply run all cells in order, making sure to fill in required fields (such as your artificien.com password) as you go.
+You will recieve a json response with a "success" message if the model has been stored properly on our backend services.
 Additional details are explained in the notebook itself.

 ## Example

-By the time you reach the last few cells in the tutorial, your notebook should appear like [this](tutorial_sc_example.png)
+By the time you reach the last few cells in the tutorial, your notebook should look like [this](tutorial_sc_example.png)

 ## Authors